GoogleCloudPlatform/magic-modules/DEVELOPER.md

 When compiling a product you specify the path to the products folder with the `-p` parameter.

+Please refer to these documents for general guidelines on how to write Magic Modules code:

+  - [GOVERNANCE][governance]
+  - [Template SDK][template-sdk]

 ## Anatomy of a Product